Report Tables

 Anatomy of a Table

-• Table Body - Grey area at the bottom of the table template.
+Table Body - Gray area at the bottom of the table template that will end up getting filled with the data rows.
 You can stretch and shrink the table boundaries to position and size a table.

-• Text Shapes / Cells - are available only in a structured table row.
+Text Shapes/Cells - Available only in a structured table row.
 In Reporting, Text Shapes are commonly referred to as cells.
-Can select multiple cells with alt or shift.
+You can select multiple cells with alt (select specific cells together with individual clicks) or shift (select all the cells between the first and last cell clicked).

-The following example shows the basic anatomy of a table with data populated in the Header, Details, and Summary rows.
+The following example shows the basic anatomy of a Table with data populated in the Header, Details, and Summary rows.
 Once you're finished designing your report, go to the Preview panel and check your results.
-You can continue to navigate between the Design and the Preview panels making changes until you get your report just right!
+You can continue to navigate between the Design and the Preview panels making changes until you like the look of your report.

 Each section (i.e., Table, Rows, and Cells), when selected, has its own unique properties (shown below), along with some common basic properties that appear in the Properties tab of the Property Inspector.
 Refer to the Table page in the Appendix for a complete list of all Table properties.